This is an archived page and for reference purposes only

 EC544 - Economic Integration in the EU

-This is a module in Applied Economics and the emphasis throughout is on the development of appropriate economic theories and their application in the specific context of the regional integration in Europe.
-It is not concerned with the detailed discussion of the Treaties or the implementation of policy measures.
-Decision-making in the EU is introduced in order to understand the question of the exercise of economic power and one of the main arguments used by the Leave campaign in the UK.
-The nature of the economic integration is such that this module involves a broad coverage of both microeconomics and macroeconomics, often involving applied issues and applied analysis going beyond that covered in the main theory courses.View full module details
+The emphasis throughout is on the development of appropriate economic theories and their application in the specific context of the regional integration in Europe.
+The nature of economic integration is such that the module involves a broad coverage of both microeconomics and macroeconomics, often involving applied issues and analysis going beyond that covered in more theory focussed modules.View full module details

 EC545 - Economics of the Labour Market